Although communism is in the past and Poland is part of the EU, some elements of the old times haven’t changed.

 First, they only served milk, and this is where the name comes from.
 The primary purpose of opening the milkbar was to promote milk drinking because Poland had a large surplus of dairy products back then.

 The real boost happened after the communist regime rolled into Poland.
 Most of the restaurants were shut down by the government.
 As workers, who didn’t have the subsidized canteen at their own place of work, needed food, more and more milkbars were opened.

 Green and blue walls, black and white checkered floors – Milkbar Tomasza is a nostalgic place to enjoy a lovely dinner.
 The bar is situated close to the Old Town Square.
-The interior is cozy, and the décor makes you feel home.
-There are exposed brick walls with a touch of colour and wood tabletops.
+The interior is cozy, and the décor makes you feel at home.
+There are exposed brick walls with a touch of color and wood tabletops.
 Milkbar Tomasza is not just a place to find cheap food in Krakow.
 It’s an updated version of a traditional Polish milkbar.

 Address: 24 St. Tomasz St.